iamzozo/messageflow/README.md

 Concept
 -------
 Few years ago, i was a big outlook fan.
 Please, continue reading :).
-I liked the way i could hangle emails and tasks.
+I liked the way i could handle emails and tasks.
 The best function was to flag a message and set a duedate.
 So i don't have to copy text, go to tasks, or other task manager and paste is and so on.
 I realized i don't like creating tasks.
 I wanted to getting things done.
 A client send me some issues, i marked it, when it was done i sent a reply.
 It was quick and easy, but sometimes i lost in forwards and replies not to mention when there were 5 or more people on the project.